 You can play a role in preserving Jacksonville’s history.

-The Jacksonville Historical Society has been collecting books, manuscripts, maps, newspapers, photographs, architectural drawings, and artifacts that pertain to our city since 1929.
+Since 1929, the Jacksonville Historical Society has been collecting books, manuscripts, maps, newspapers, photographs, architectural drawings, and artifacts that are significant to our cultural and historic heritage.
 In this on-going activity, thousands of items related to city history, including many rare items that otherwise would be lost on the trash heaps of history or through neglect are sought, collected, stabilized, and cataloged with the goal of digitization in museum software for public use.
 This program relies heavily on donated items requiring on-going collaborative efforts.
 Society staff processes the collections using industry standards and archival storage materials.
-A new effort in the 2016 program year places the JHS in an increasingly proactive collection role with the formation of a dedicated Collections Committee.
-An initial goal involves seeking items from the city’s oldest businesses and organizations.

-To donate an object, please contact the museum at 904.374.0296 or e-mail head of collections, Taryn Rodriguez-Boette at email@example.com.
-Plan to describe the object in detail and leave a detailed message so collections may best determine whether the object meets the society’s collecting criteria.
+To donate an object, please contact the museum at 904.665.0064 or email email@example.com.
+Plan to describe the object in detail and leave a detailed message so we may best determine whether the object meets the Society’s collecting criteria.

 Criteria for evaluating the object for acceptance into the collection include the following considerations:

-- Was the object made or used in Jacksonville or Northeast Florida?
+- Was the object made or used in Jacksonville?

 - What is the object’s historical significance?

 - Can documentation (written or oral) on the object be found?